Last updated on March 31st, 2022

-A lot of the time, people get tired of their kitchen after a decade or so or might inherit a kitchen not to their taste when buying a new house.
-Yet in most cases, the cabinetry and carcassing remains in good condition and so, if the layout is OK, replacing the kitchen doors is a great way to get a fresh look without the hassle.
+A lot of the time, people get tired of their kitchen after a decade or so, or they might have inherited a kitchen not to their taste when buying a new house.
+Yet in most cases, the cabinetry and carcassing remain in good condition, and so if you’re happy with the layout of your kitchen, replacing the doors is a great way to get a fresh look without the hassle.
 And, of course, at just a fraction of the cost.

 Which size doors?

-The easy bit about replacing kitchen doors is that you know exactly what size door you’ll need to buy.
+The easy bit about replacing kitchen cabinet doors is that you know exactly what size door you’ll need to buy.
 Measure to the millimetre in both width and height on the back of the unit (as the front might have bevelled edges).

-Hinges and pre-drilled holes
+Hinges and pre-drilled holes in kitchen cupboards

 Doors usually have two hinge holes (occasionally three) so measure from the top or bottom to the centre of the existing door’s 35mm hinge hole.
 Your replacement kitchen doors supplier might be able to supply standard 110-degree hinges, but if not, these are readily available from online retailers.

-Replacing kitchen doors on integrated appliances
+Replacing doors on integrated appliances

-Kitchen doors are held on to the appliance front with clips, which can be released through screws on the inside front of the appliance (or at the side, depending on the model).
+Kitchen doors are held onto the appliance front with clips, which can be released through screws on the inside front of the appliance (or at the side, depending on the model).
 Have a look at the handbook/user instructions with the appliance for more advice on how to remove the door.
 Remove the door by unlocking the clips and apply the new door to the appliance using the same clips.

-Options for replacing kitchen cabinet doors – a style guide
+Options for replacement kitchen cabinet doors

 Traditional Shaker-style doors are still highly popular and are defined by a recessed centre panel with simple detailing.
 Contemporary doors tend to be even more straightforward, with blank front slabs and a matt or gloss finish.

 Solid timber is the most expensive type of door, but MDF is the most commonly used by most high street kitchen retailers.
 It’s solid and dimensionally stable, and in many ways, the choice is in the finish rather than the core material.
-Foil and vinyl wrappings aren’t without their problems – for a start if they get scratched they are challenging to repair and can eventually let water into the mdf core and degrade it – but wrappings of this sort do offer a wide variety of styles and finishes, including wood grains.
+Foil and vinyl wrappings aren’t without their problems – for a start if they get scratched they are challenging to repair and can eventually let water into the MDF core and degrade it – but wrappings of this sort do offer a wide variety of styles and finishes, including wood grains.
 Solid timber doors can always be repaired, sanded down and repainted – but do come at a cost.

 Where to shop for new kitchen cabinet doors?